seanmtracey/alt-openai/README.md

 go build .
 ```

-This will create a binary `alt-llava`.
+This will create a binary `alt-openai`.

 ### Running